Making Great Worship

 Worship during the Covid-19 restrictions period

-Currently the Church building is closed and we are seeking ways to continue our collective worship online.
+Currently we have to restrict numbers at services in the Church building due to Covid restrictions but we continue our collective worship online.
 Please see here for the latest information.

 Worship in 'normal' times

 We aim to have biblical preaching and a combination of styles of service from traditional & formal, to contemporary & informal.
 The usual pattern of our Sunday services is: